 Audubon's Birds of America

+A strength of the McIlhenny Collection is ornithological illustration, or "bird books," including notable works like John Gould's Hummingbirds and Edward Lear's Parrots (below; right image).
 The most valuable treasure of the McIlhenny Collection is, without doubt, the complete double elephant folio edition of John James Audubon's Birds of America (left image).
 Special Collections also holds the first octavo edition of Birds, along with original drawings and manuscripts in Audubon's hand.

 For a comprehensive guide to John James Audubon, covering LSU Libraries holdings as well as external resources, see Audubon in LSU Libraries.
 For details and images, see the 2021 online exhibition Audubon in Louisiana.